mosra/m.css/doc/doxygen.rst

 `Important differences to stock HTML output`_
 ---------------------------------------------

+-   Vastly improved search capabilities with immediate feedback
 -   Detailed description is put first and foremost on a page, *before* the member listing
 -   Files, directories and symbols that don't have any documentation are not present in the output at all.
+This is done in order to encourage good documentation practices.
--   Table of contents is generated for compound references as well, containing all sections of detailed description together with anchors to member listings.
+-   Table of contents is generated for compound references as well, containing all sections of detailed description together with anchors to member listings
 -   Private members and anonymous namespaces are always ignored, however private virtual functions are listed in case they are documented (`why? <http://www.gotw.ca/publications/mill18.htm>`_)